-- Conservation District Staff goes into Schools to educate youth. - Programs can include Enviroscapes or other games such as: - Online Games (DiscoverWater.org) - Water cycle relay race - o Filter the Pollution - A-maze-ing water - o Hands on activities- build your own watershed. - Water trivia games (who wants to be a millionaire, a watershed game, the environmental council, conservation Style, and environmental jeopardy) - Detailed information on storm drain stenciling projects is on pages 11-12 of Attachment A
+- Conservation District Staff goes into Schools to educate youth. - Programs can include Enviroscapes or other games such as: - Online Games (DiscoverWater.org) - Water cycle relay race - Filter the Pollution - o A-maze-ing water - o Hands on activities- build your own watershed. - Water trivia games (who wants to be a millionaire, a watershed game, the environmental council, conservation Style, and environmental jeopardy) - Detailed information on storm drain stenciling projects is in Attachment A

-Breakdown of Conservation District Water Quality Presentations in Fiscal Year 2023 In-person and virtual classes were held.
+Breakdown of Conservation District Water Quality Presentations in Fiscal Year 2024 In-person and virtual classes were held.